RaVeR76/The-Kicks-Fix/bugs.md

 ### **Adding An Extra Field To Kicks Model Error**

 * **Issue**
-Forgot to add 'Price' to my Kicks model & when I tried to do it, it came up with an error saying I needed a 'Default' value.
+Forgot to add 'Price' to my Kicks model and when I tried to do it, it came up with an error saying I needed a 'Default' value.

 * **Fix**
 Added 'default=0.00' to my price field which solved the issue